ChrisAnd1998/rpimusicplayer/README.md

 ```

 Now you should have a json file.
-We will convert it to a sqlite database.
+We will convert it to a sqlite database using the following Python script.
 ``` python
 import sqlite3
 import json